-And here are four reasons why you should wait until next year:
+And here are six reasons why you should wait until next year:

 - You don’t have the time to create flawless essays before the R3 buzzer.
 It’s much better to wait until you can submit something closer to perfect than to rush and send in a sloppy essay early.

 - You plan on retaking the GMAT.
 If you’re not happy with your current GMAT results, then you should wait until you can apply with that higher (hopefully) score.